 In October, Columbia is generally cooler than Phoenix.
-Temperatures in Columbia average around 64°F (18°C), and Phoenix stays around 79°F (26°C).
+Daily temperatures in Columbia average around 64°F (18°C), and Phoenix fluctuates around 79°F (26°C).

 It's quite sunny in Phoenix.
 The sun comes out a lot this time of the year in Columbia.
 Columbia usually receives less sunshine than Phoenix during autumn.
 Columbia gets 230 hours of sunny skies, while Phoenix receives 305 hours of full sun in the autumn.

 In October, Columbia usually receives more rain than Phoenix.
 Columbia gets 3 inches (75 mm) of rain, while Phoenix receives 0.7 inches (17 mm) of rain each month for the autumn.